 Specific pre- and co-requisites for each course are listed in the course descriptions.

-FYS 100 First Year Seminar FMI 101 Cinema I: Storytelling FMI 102 Cinema II: Continuity FMI 201 Cinematography I: Black & White FMI 202 Cinematography II: Color FMI 204 Broadcast Production FMI 211 Basic Screenwriting FMI 221 Art & Craft of Editing I FMI 222 Art & Craft of Editing II FMI 231 Film and Moving Image History FMI 301 Documentary/Promo Production FMI 302 Narrative Production FMI 304 Directing the Actor FMI 331 Major Directors/Movements FMI 334 Film Aesthetics FMI 390 Internship FMI 401 Senior Project: Pre-Production FMI 402 Senior Project: Production FMI 441 Sound Design VCD 125 Fundamentals of Digital Media
+FYS 100 First Year Seminar FMI 101 Cinema I: Storytelling FMI 102 Cinema II: Continuity FMI 201 Cinematography I: Black & White FMI 202 Cinematography II: Color FMI 204 Broadcast Production FMI 211 Basic Screenwriting FMI 221 Art & Craft of Editing I FMI 222 Art & Craft of Editing II FMI 231 Film and Moving Image History FMI 290 Internship Preparation FMI 301 Documentary/Promo Production FMI 302 Narrative Production FMI 304 Directing the Actor FMI 331 Major Directors/Movements FMI 334 Film Aesthetics FMI 390 Internship FMI 401 Senior Project: Pre-Production FMI 402 Senior Project: Production FMI 441 Sound Design GDES 125 Fundamentals of Digital Media

 Students must also complete the courses for one of the tracks listed below.

-FMI 303 Lighting for the Camera FMI 306 Experimental Cinema MOGR 330 Typography in Motion MOGR 331 Intermediate Motion Graphics VCD 230 Typography I
+FMI 303 Lighting for the Camera FMI 306 Experimental Cinema MOGR 330 Typography in Motion MOGR 331 Intermediate Motion Graphics GDES 230 Typography I